mhweiner/MrRouter/README.md

 ```

-## Installation
+## Installation & Dependencies

 router.js requires Ben Alman's RouteMatcher (https://github.com/cowboy/javascript-route-matcher), which is included
-in this repo at ba-routematcher.js.
+in this repo (ba-routematcher.js).
 There are no other dependencies.

 ```
 <script src="ba-routematcher.js"></script>